-Soccer leagues hold scores for the teams throughout the season.
-Points are awarded to teams for winning, 3 and for drawing, 1.
-At the end of the season, the league position determines if they are champions, competition qualifiers or relegated.
+A soccer league works by giving points teams, 3 for winning, and for 1 drawing.
+At the end of the season, the league position determines if they’re champions, competition qualifiers, or relegated.

-Knowing how the leagues’ work creates a better atmosphere, the game has added intensity when there is something on the line.
+Knowing how soccer leagues work creates a better atmosphere, the game has added intensity when there’s something on the line.

-A season is played over the space of a year and the games determine what position of the league the team is in.
-To keep the leagues refreshed and open for other teams to compete, teams are promoted and relegated.
+leagues work over a season of soccer and are played over the space of a year.
+The games/points determine what position of the league the team is in.
+For competition and fairness, teams are promoted and relegated.

 The fixtures of who plays who is decided before the start of the season, so the teams can prepare.
 The season is split into two, and a team will play half of their games at home and a half away.

 Fixtures for cup games and competitions are not decided until the competing teams are decided.

 The draws normally take place a month or two before the games are due to begin.

 The MLS has 26 competing teams and is set to increase to 30 in 2020.
 During a season, the leagues are split into two, the Eastern Conference and the Western Conference.

 Due to the traveling distance between the two areas, they don’t compete until the end of the season if they reach the playoffs.